 According to Cisco, all through the NotPetya outbreak, this file relayed site visitors to an OVH server controlled remotely from a Latvian IP.
 Connections to the OVH server started and ended within the equal time frame as the NotPetya ransomware outbreak.
 Below is an infographic supplied by using Cisco detailing the events.

 According to ESET, the TeleBots (NotPetya) group burned a treasured resource (M.E.Doc infrastructure) once they accomplished the NotPetya ransomware outbreak.
-The backdoor module inserted inside the tainted M.E.Doc software program had the capability to accumulate a unique ID that every organization entered of their M.E.Doc software program settings panel.
-This ID is a financial code unique for each Ukrainian enterprise.
+The backdoor module inserted inside the tainted M.E.Doc software program could accumulate a unique ID that every organization entered into their M.E.Doc software program settings panel.
+This ID is a financial code unique to each Ukrainian enterprise.
 In this manner that the TeleBots/NotPetya team may want to have used this backdoor module to target any Ukrainian commercial enterprise that used M.E.Doc to manage their budget.

-Because of the way the software is currently shared among a few users, Ukrainian organizations are now exposing themselves to even greater dangerous threats, together with putting in boobytrapped M.E.Doc variations from unofficial sources like Dropbox or Google Drive.
+Because the software is currently shared among a few users, Ukrainian organizations are exposing themselves to even greater dangerous threats, putting in booby-trapped M.E.Doc variations from unofficial sources like Dropbox or Google Drive.